 - Preheat your oven to 190°C or 170°C fan-forced.
 Lightly grease your 12-cup mini muffin tin.

-- In a large bowl, whisk the butter and sugar together with an electric whisk until light and fluffy.
+- In a large bowl, whisk the butter and sugar together with an electric beater until light and fluffy.

 - Whisk in the eggs, one at a time.
 If the mixture curdles, mix in a tablespoon of flour.